orvi-tmp/learning-c-with-pebble/chapter10.md

 IMAGE

-If we assigned `integer` to have the value 65, and we overlaid the two variables, it would look like this in binary:
+If we assigned `integer` to have the value 65, and we overlaid the two variables, it would look like this on a Pebble smartwatch (in binary):

 IMAGE